chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /carenets/{CARENET_ID}/apps/{PHA_EMAIL}/permissions

-   Retrieve the permissions for an app within a carenet
+   Retrieve the permissions for an app within a carenet.
+NOT IMPLEMENTED.

    :shortname: carenet_app_permissions
    :accesscontrol: